iam-niranjan/json-to-csv-excel-converter/README.md

 ### Combining Multiple JSON Files

-If you choose to convert all files, the script will combine the data from all JSON files in the input folder and generate a single Excel file output/combined.xlsx.
+If you choose to convert all files, the script will combine the data from all JSON files in the `input` folder and generate a single Excel file `output/combined.xlsx`.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.